loganmj/combat-calculator/Docs/Math.md

 Notice that the data shows an average roll should always produce at least 1 success.
 Cumulative data can be useful for predicting whether a roll is likely to produce at least some number of successes, and can be used to help make strategic decisions.

-## In Summary: Predicting Results of A Hit Roll
+## Predicting Results of A Hit Roll
 In Warhammer 40k, the attacker will make an attack using $x$ models, using a weapon with an Attacks stat of $y$.
 This requires them to makes a hit roll using $x \ast y$ dice.
 Success is determined by the Ballistic Skill
 (for ranged weapons) or Weapon Skill (for melee weapons) stat of the attacker's weapon.